 2012 Washington State Energy Strategy

-In December 2011 the Washington State Department of Commerce released its most recent energy strategy – the 2012 Washington State Energy Strategy - the previous plan of this type having last been produced in 1993, nearly 20 years ago.
-The plan itself does not make specific legislative recommendations – but rather provides a long-term plan and outlines subsequent action items.
+In December 2011, the Washington State Department of Commerce released its most recent energy strategy – the 2012 Washington State Energy Strategy - the previous plan of this type having last been produced in 1993, nearly 20 years ago.
+The plan itself does not make specific legislative recommendations – but rather, provides a long-term plan and outlines subsequent action items.
 The 2010 legislation requires this plan to be released on a regular basis every four years – with the next version slated for 2015.

 The majority of the plan addresses energy use relating to the transportation industry, but a portion does relate directly to building performance recommendations.
 The ultimate objective of the plan is to reduce Washington’s energy consumption (especially through fossil fuels) and increase efficiency leading to a reduction in greenhouse gas emissions and the overall amount expended toward energy in Washington State as a whole.
 The three main goals are noted below, with the second having the most potential impact in our long range planning: